 If there’s one thing I’ve learned about the British, it’s that they know how to make a great road!
 From the times of the Roman occupation, when the first roads were constructed in the British Isles, Britain has led the way in connecting its towns and cities.

-So, with the benefit of experience, here are my top tips on making sure you’re driving with the right tyres when you head into Scotland.
+So, with the benefit of experience, here are my top tips on making sure you’re driving with the right tyres when you head onto Scotland’s local roads.

 1) Check Your Tyres